eyetracker/vim-makegreen/README.md

 - green: no error
 - red/white: one error in the current file
 - red/yellow: further errors -- possibly in different files
-- magenta: jump to an error in a different file
+- magenta: error is in a different file

 You can override these default colors from your configuration if you define the following highlight-groups: